The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes: Introduction

 is an isomorphism, where $j$ is the inclusion of the smooth locus of $M$ and $\mf{X}^0=M^0\times_{M}\mf{X}$. \end{theorem} This paper is organized as follows.
 In Section \ref{sec:polynomial}, we prove the ``if'' direction of Theorem \ref{thm:newcst} and reduce the proof of the ``only if'' direction to the special case of Theorem \ref{thm:torsor} in which $U=\Vv(V)$ for some $k$-vector space $V$ with $G$-action (see the Notation section below).
 This special case is proved in Section \ref{sec:polytorsor}.
 The key input for the proof is a result of Iwanari \cite[Thm 3.3]{mfr} which we reinterpret in the language of pseudo-reflections.
 We finish the section by proving Corollary \ref{cor:newcst}.
 In Section \ref{sec:torsor}, we use Corollary \ref{cor:newcst} to complete the proof of Theorem \ref{thm:torsor}.
-In Section \ref{sec:lrs}, we prove Theorem \ref{prop:cslrs}.\\ \\ $\textbf{Acknowledgements.}$ I would like to thank Dustin Cartwright, Ishai Dan-Cohen, Anton Geraschenko, and David Rydh for many helpful conversations.
+In Section \ref{sec:lrs}, we prove Theorem \ref{prop:cslrs}.\\ \\ $\textbf{Acknowledgments.}$ I would like to thank Dustin Cartwright, Ishai Dan-Cohen, Anton Geraschenko, and David Rydh for many helpful conversations.
 I am of course indebted to my advisor, Martin Olsson, for his suggestions and help in editing this paper.
-Lastly, I thank Dan Edidin for suggesting that I write up these results in this stand-alone paper rather than include them in \cite{dR}.\\ \\ $\textbf{Notation.}$ Throughout this paper, $k$ is a field and $S=\Spec k$.
+I thank Dan Edidin for suggesting that I write up these results in this stand-alone paper rather than include them in \cite{dR}.
+Lastly, I would like to thank the referee for his helpful comments.\\ \\ $\textbf{Notation.}$ Throughout this paper, $k$ is a field and $S=\Spec k$.
 If $V$ is a $k$-vector space with an action of a group scheme $G$, then we denote by $\Vv(V)$, or simply $\Vv$ if $V$ is understood, the scheme $\Spec k[V]$ whose $G$-action is given by the dual representation on functor points.
-Said another way, if $G=\Spec A$ is affine and its action on $V$ is given by the co-action map $\sigma:V\longrightarrow V\otimes_k A$, then the co-action map $k[V]\longrightarrow k[V]\otimes_k A$ defining the $G$-action on $\Vv$ is given by $\sum a_iv_i\mapsto \sum a_i\sigma(v_i)$.\\ \\ All Artin stacks in this paper are assumed to have finite diagonal so that, by Keel-Mori \cite{km}, they have coarse spaces.
-Given a scheme $U$ with an action of a finite flat group scheme $G$, we denote by $U/G$ the coarse space of the stack $[U/G]$.\\ \\ If $R$ is a ring and $\mathcal{I}$ an ideal of $R$, then we denote by $V(\mathcal{I})$ the closed subscheme of $\Spec R$ defined by $\mathcal{I}$.
+Said another way, if $G=\Spec A$ is affine and its action on $V$ is given by the co-action map $\sigma:V\longrightarrow V\otimes_k A$, then the co-action map $k[V]\longrightarrow k[V]\otimes_k A$ defining the $G$-action on $\Vv$ is given by $\sum a_iv_i\mapsto \sum a_i\sigma(v_i)$.\\ \\ All Artin stacks $\mf{X}$ in this paper are assumed to have finite diagonal so that if $\mf{X}$ is locally of finite presentation, it has a coarse space by \cite[Thm 1.1]{kmc} (\emph{c.f.} \cite{km}).
+Given a locally finitely presented scheme $U$ with an action of a finite flat group scheme $G$, we denote by $U/G$ the coarse space of the stack $[U/G]$.\\ \\ If $R$ is a ring and $\mathcal{I}$ an ideal of $R$, then we denote by $V(\mathcal{I})$ the closed subscheme of $\Spec R$ defined by $\mathcal{I}$.